benfrick/docs-portfolio/src/doc/getting-started/using-nike-apis.md

 ## URL Patterns

-The standard URL pattern used for NDe APIs (v2 or later) is as follows:
+The standard URL pattern used for Nike APIs (v2 or later) is as follows:

 ![](/images/getting_started/url_format.png)